14anirudh/14anirudh/README.md

 - 👋 Hi, I’m @14anirudh
-- 👀 I’m interested in data science and AI
+- 👀 I’m interested in data science and AI and web development
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on any project on ML
+- 💞️ I’m looking to collaborate on any project on ML or any web dev project
 - 📫 reach me through my mail anirudhgautam987@gmail.com

 <!---